Focused Ultrasound Therapy

-There are two pediatric and young adult studies underway in Washington, DC that involve the use of FUS in combination with a thermally sensitive form of liposomal doxorubicin on a variety of solid tumors.
+There is a pediatric and young adult study underway in Washington, DC that involves the use of FUS in combination with a thermally sensitive form of liposomal doxorubicin on a variety of solid tumors.

-There is a clinical trial in Taipei, comparing magnetic resonance guided focused ultrasound and external beam radiation for the treatment for bone metastasis.
+The clinical trial in Taipei, comparing magnetic resonance guided focused ultrasound and external beam radiation for the treatment for bone metastasis has been completed.

 There is a clinical trial in Surrey, United Kingdom assessing pain palliation when magnetic resonance guided focused ultrasound is used for treatment of bone metastasis.